rolandrgarceau/wxpython-basics/readme.md

 Some methods have to be overridden per docs- like OnInit() for the frame.
 This will allow your code to offer differences that the modules provided for you to use do not have.
 This can be found in other languages like java and even in React (the latter functionality is debateable with how it "implements" that).
 What is different in Python is the keyword "self".
 We call self.OnInit() in similar ways to other languages "this".

-For python project "self" keeps the scope, or blinders of what the other programmed code around it can see, narrowed, focused, or specific to- in this case- the class in which it is being used.
-As we grow complexity we will see that scope can also have an "heirarchy" of how it looks at things, and if you do a few simple prints or use the debugger to view watches, we can see the scope changing how the information is grouped and saved.
+For python projects here "self" keeps the scope, or blinders of what the other programmed code around it can see, narrowed, focused, or specific to- in this case- the class in which it is being used.
+As we grow complexity we will see that scope can also have an "hierarchy" of how it looks at things, and if you do a few simple prints or use the debugger to view watches, we can see the scope changing how the information is grouped and saved.
 More on that subject later.